iDave2/DockerWiki/README.md

 This is how the Docker Hub images corresponding to this git repository were created.

-Also see `docker commit`, another method to commit changes from a running container into a new image.
+Also see `docker commit`, another method for creating new images from containers.

 ## Passwords